Yeilow7/FINVIEW/README.md

 FINVIEW is a web application that simulates a simple stock trading platform.
 Users can register, log in, and manage their virtual portfolios by buying and selling stocks.
 The application interacts with the Yahoo Finance API to retrieve real-time stock data, allowing users to see current stock prices and track their investments.

+You may encounter error with yahoo finance data extraction updates.

 ## Features

 - **User Registration and Login:** Users can create an account, log in, and manage their portfolio.